 To enter the activation code in the Integrated Virtualization Manager, complete the following tasks:

 - 1. From the IVM Management menu, click Enter PowerVM Editions Key.
 The Enter PowerVM Editions Key window is displayed. - 2.
-Enter your activation code for PowerVM Editions and click Apply.
+In the Enter Key window, enter your activation code for PowerVM Editions and click Apply.

 Results